soohoon90/soohoon90.github.com/README.md

 # Hoon's GitHub Page
- this place is an awesome place to host some static html files for free!
-Like my html resume for example!
+this is where I will be storing my personal site to host my resume, portfolio and timeline.